-GALS' Family Council is the venue for parents/guardians of GALS students to have a voice in supporting and the running of GALS.
-Family is encouraged to play an active role in the success of GALS by being highly involved in the GALS' community and by participating in Family Council.
-Family Council has input into school programs, how to improve the school, some fundraising activities, general operations and school support.
+GALS' Parent Groups are the venue for family/caregivers of GALS students to have a voice in supporting and the running of GALS.
+Family is encouraged to play an active role in the success of GALS by being highly involved in the GALS' community and by participating in these groups.
+Family Group has input into school programs, how to improve the school, some fundraising activities, general operations and school support.
 Meetings are held throughout the year - come get involved!
-If you are interested, please see an administrator for more information.
+If you are interested for GALS Middle School, please contact Head of School, Leah Bock at leah.bock@galsdenver.org.
+If you are interested for GALS High School, please contact Head of School, Carrie Donovan at carrie.donovan@galsdenver.org.